Ulnar Nerve Entrapment

 If conservative treatment is not effective and muscle strength continues to weaken, further evaluation is needed.
 Do not wait until the muscles have wasted away prior to seeking treatment as this muscle “wasting” is often not reversible.

 In cases where the ulnar nerve is chronically inflamed or entrapped, surgery may be required.
 There are several surgical options – the most frequent type of surgery moves the nerve from behind the bone to the front of the elbow.
-After the surgery, treatment must focus on maximizing the use of the hand and arm through physiotherapy.
+After the surgery, treatment must focus on maximising the use of the hand and arm through physiotherapy.
 This process can take several months.